-Over the years colleagues and I have received countless CV’s, and generous offers to “save us”, that were great for entertainment value initially, but eventually consume a lot of our under-paid precious time.
+Over the years colleagues and I have received countless CVs, and generous offers to “save us”, which was great for entertainment value initially, but eventually consume a lot of our under-paid precious time.
 These rules should be well understood before applying for a position within Conservation Law Enforcement in Africa.
 All of the points mentioned here have, sadly, been seen first-hand.

 1. It’s not ‘Tears of the Sun’